 No matter how good you are with Tableau, at some point you’ll come across a problem where you need help.
+It doesn’t matter if just beginning to learn Tableau, or if you’re very experienced, the number of new features mean there will always be something new to learn.
 Whether it’s issues with Desktop, with Server, with Prep, with the API, or something else, I don’t think anyone is an expert in 100% of everything Tableau (but some do come close!).

 So, when you hit a problem, what do you do?
 Well, you can pay for a Tableau consultant to help.
 Or, if you have some time and want to save money, there is a very strong community, where it’s likely someone out there will be able to assist free of charge.

 Below I list some of the places where you can turn for help when stuck with Tableau.